 AN ACT RESPECTING POLLUTION PREVENTION AND THE PROTECTION OF THE ENVIRONMENT AND HUMAN HEALTH IN ORDER TO CONTRIBUTE TO SUSTAINABLE DEVELOPMENT.

 DECLARATION

-It is hereby declared that the protection of the environment is essential to the primary purpose of this Act is to contribute to sustainable development thro on an ecologically grate environmental, a national goal and ntities:
+Canadians and that It is hereby declared that the protection of the environment is essential to the primary purpose of this Act is to contribute to sustainable development this ition prevention.

-Canadians and that ition prevention.